omroali/SegmentationsFeaturingAndTracking/Report/report.typ

   figure(image("./assets/colour_tennis_mask.png")),
   ))

 The GLCM was calculated using the 'greycomatrix' function from the skimage library.
 The first row and column were both stripped away from the GLCM to remove the background noise.
-The GLCM was then normalised using the 'greycoprops' and the texture features were evaluated for all four orientations.
+The GLCM was then normalised using 'greycoprops' and the texture features were evaluated for all four orientations.
 These were then averaged to get the final average texture value for the ball.

 === Applied Texture Features
-Below are a violin plot of the texture featuures for the three balls.
+Below are a set of violin plot of the texture featuures for the three balls.
 The Angular Second Moment was calculated for the blue channel, the Contrast for the red channel, and the Correlation for the green channel, where the yellow plot represents the Tennis Ball, the white plot represents the Football, and the orange plot represents the American Football.
 #figure(
   table(
     columns: 5, stroke: none,